thevsstech/react-native-toast/README.md

 ## Styling

-you can pass your custom styles in configs as an object with 3 keys, `container`, `message`, `title`, for example below styling will make your toast more like native `ToastAndroid`
+You may use `type` configuration or you can pass your custom styles in configs as an object with 3 keys, `container`, `message`, `title`, for example below styling will make your toast more like native `ToastAndroid`

 ````js
  Toast.show({